Free investment calculators — no signup required

 The Theory: Why More Frequent Is Theoretically Better

 The core benefit of SIP is rupee cost averaging — you buy more units when NAV is low, fewer when NAV is high.
-In theory, the more frequently you invest, the more data points you capture in the price cycle, and the better your average cost.
+To understand how SIP frequency affects rupee cost averaging, remember that in theory, the more frequently you invest, the more data points you capture in the price cycle, and the better your average cost.

 A daily SIP captures 250 trading sessions per year.
 A weekly SIP captures 52.
 A monthly SIP captures 12.
 With more frequent investments, you get a better "sample" of prices — particularly beneficial in highly volatile markets.